No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 ```

 **Addition (⊕):**</br>
-σ(Z) serves as the mediating operator ensuring that the composed morphic chain remains within the semantic fiber over Z.
+σ(Z) serves as the mediating operator ensuring that the composed morphic chain remains within the conceptual fiber over Z.
 ```
 Defined as:
-σ(Z). ⊕(Aₙ₋₁, Bₙ₋₁, Z) = D(Cₙ₋₁ | CD)  → semantic Product under Z-frame
+σ(Z). ⊕(Aₙ₋₁, Bₙ₋₁, Z) = D(Cₙ₋₁ | CD)  → conceptual Product under Z-frame

 where:
 Aₙ₋₁:= girl → she